RCCCoC Annual Meeting 2024

 Regarding those in our community who are gifted in the arts like the following four people, we have many more who have talents by pen or pen and pencils with splashes of paint and hues as well.
 Let us know at the Chamber and we will show you off in Did you know about this?

 Victoria Simmons, has produced two books.
 Vanish Towns Remembered in Crawford and Peach County.
 A good read for history preservation and to sit back and read the romantics of the past.
 The towns gone are still remembered in many history books, however, Simmons researched and found old photos of towns in the book.
 Her research added to the lesson in history of the towns in Crawford and Peach County that have vanished but still are remembered.
 Here second book is written by hearts following and here ministry…Day at a time with God.
-Those readers who have purchased the book have turned the book into a read until finsihed… instead of one day at a time.
+Those readers who have purchased the book have turned the book into a read until finished… instead of one day at a time.

 Three Authors-three different audiences